-The Summit will cover attendee hotel stay and meals during the conference.
-Attendees are responsible for their own transportation.
+We will cover attendees' hotel stay and meals during the Summit.
+Attendees are responsible for their own transportation to and from the Summit.

 Keynote –